 Best practices for storage and backups in Azure Kubernetes Service (AKS)

 As you create and manage clusters in Azure Kubernetes Service (AKS), your applications often need storage.
-It's important to understand the performance needs and access methods for pods so that you can provide the appropriate storage to applications.
-The AKS node size may impact these storage choices.
-You should also plan for ways to back up and test the restore process for attached storage.
+Make sure you understand pod performance needs and access methods so that you can select the best storage for your application.
+The AKS node size may impact your storage choices.
+Plan for ways to back up and test the restore process for attached storage.

 This best practices article focuses on storage considerations for cluster operators.
 In this article, you learn:

 - How to correctly size AKS nodes for storage performance.

 - Differences between dynamic and static provisioning of volumes.